Theme One Intro

 •

-Systems thinking is essential for understanding the complexity of enterprise environments.
+Systems thinking is fundamental to understanding and addressing the intricate complexities of enterprise UX.

 -